Top 10 how-to articles for MyGeotab fleet software

 We’ve compiled a list of our most-read fleet software how-to articles from the Geotab blog.
 The topics range from transferring telematics devices to using the Geotab data feed.
-Our Quick Guide to Accident Reconstruction is especially helpful for finding out what happened when an accident occurs.
+Our Quick Guide to Collision Reconstruction is especially helpful for finding out what happened when an collision occurs.

 If you have an idea for a how-to post on MyGeotab, the SDK, or Marketplace solutions, please leave a comment below.
 We would love your suggestions.